 - Keynote: The Life Path manifests through performance, leadership, romance, and playfulness.

-- Metaphor: A street performer finishes playing a popular melody, earning applause and donations from the large crowd.
+- Metaphor: A street performer finishes playing a popular melody, earning applause and donations from a large crowd.

 - Keynote: The Life Path manifests through strong beliefs, scholarship, travel, exploration, and wisdom.